Prof. Greg Parker – Scientific Consultant

 Around 1994 Greg was investigating the formation of high aspect-ratio single crystal Silicon pillars for their light emission properties.
 This research included (unintentionally!) the fabrication of a Photonic Crystal as part of the process.
 Since that time Greg’s research mainly concentrated on Silicon compatible Photonic Crystal structures and their applications.

 Greg is the Managing Director of Parker Technology, which is his Consultancy Company, having taken early retirement, age 56, from the University of Southampton on 30th September 2010.
-Prior to creating the University spin-out company Mesophotonics Ltd. in July 2001, he also created and sold two other successful companies.
-First Light Systems (Ely,Cambridge) manufacture and market Greg’s high-speed Xenon flash systems which were the main product of Parker Technology Ltd. way back in 1985.
+The web site used to promote Parker Technology is http://www.concept2innovation.com/ Prior to creating the University spin-out company Mesophotonics Ltd. in July 2001, he also created and sold two other successful companies.

 Greg lives in the New Forest (U.K.) with his wife, son, dog, cat, Koi, Celestron Nexstar 11 computer-controlled telescope, and Toshiba Libretto U100 – the most portable/useful sub-notebook – ever.
 On December 1st 2011 he was made Emeritus Professor of Photonics at the University of Southampton.
-He is currently constructing the “mini-WASP” imaging array at the New Forest Observatory, which when completed will possibly be the most powerful amateur imaging facility on the planet.
-First light for the mini-WASP array was August 2011 so keep visiting this site to keep right up to date with progress on this amazing project 🙂 A four-monitor computer system based on a 2.6GHz Quadcore Intel processor, 8 Gig of RAM, and a Windows 7 64-bit OS has been assembled to drive the mini-WASP array from indoors.
+He finished constructing his retirement project – the “mini-WASP” imaging array at the New Forest Observatory – which is now one of the the most powerful amateur imaging facilities on the planet.
+The mini-WASP comprises 3 x Sky 90 refractors with M26C OSC CCDs , and two Canon 200mm prime lenses, each with a Trius M26C OSC CCD camera.
+A Megrez 80 plus Lodestar camera are used for guiding.
+First light for the mini-WASP array was August 2011 so continue visiting this site to keep right up to date with progress on this amazing project 🙂 A four-monitor computer system based on a 2.6GHz Quadcore Intel processor, 8 Gig of RAM, and a Windows 7 64-bit OS has been assembled to drive the mini-WASP array from indoors.